 We can change our destiny by first changing ourselves and our immediate families.
 We all know the truth that charity begins at home.
 Mahatma Gandhi also told us ‘be the change that you wish to see in the world.’
 And, the most important change will come when we begin to think inwardly and focus on what is primary.
 You don’t need to be a member to help some young students pay their WAEC or JAMB registration.
 Instead of blowing off that money on building campaign offices, you can contribute with a block of classrooms or a community training centre.
 Turn to immediate families and neighbours around you.
 There are brothers, cousins, nephews and nieces who need your help!
 In fact, the best of rewards for a gift with Allah is the one to your immediate family.
 This is Allah’s wisdom to encourage us to build formidable families that would firmly sustain a society.

 There are a lot of choices for contributions.
-There are teachers in villages and cities who on daily basis work hard to provide less-privileged children with an opportunity to acquire the best education.
-God knows about them and history will not forget them.
-Unless you’re bent on following the easiest and if not careful dirtiest way, you can be the best doctor or engineer or policeman or religious leader or make-up artist of your community.
+There are teachers in villages and cities who on a daily basis work hard to provide less-privileged children with an opportunity to acquire the best education.
+God knows about them, and history will not forget them.
+Unless you’re bent on following the easiest and if not careful the dirtiest way, you can be the best doctor or engineer or policeman or religious leader or make-up artist of your community.
 Why not the best musician?
 Come on!
-It’s a trade.
+It’s trading.
 It’s all about why and how you do it.
 By all these, you’d have served humanity best and help many along the way; you’d have hopefully less blame here and, above all, fewer questions to answer in the hereafter.

 Truly, I’m not discouraging the youths from going into politics.
 Neither am I saying there are no the likes of Obama among our youths.
 What I foresee, however, is that the rate at which we fancy and die for politics is consequential to our collective development.
-We can’t go anywhere without heavy investments in our able population in terms of self-reliance, developments in science and technology.
+We can’t go anywhere without massive investments in our able population regarding self-reliance, developments in science and technology.
 Growing societies cut public liability and increase private sector productivity.
 A majority of the youth clamouring for political offices, many leaving their well-paid jobs and many carelessly avoiding potential opportunities all around them, is a total reverse of this understanding.

 Today, if Sir Ahmadu Bello and his contemporaries were to start a new life, I have no doubt, they would never choose politics.
 They did then because it was necessary; in fact, it was the last thing they considered.
 Most of them were teachers and farmers, professions they believed would change society faster and better.

 Mark Zuckerberg of Facebook visited Nigeria mainly to meet a group of young Nigerians most of them in their early 20s, to see the great job they’ve been doing.
 They are young software developers who inspired themselves to make a difference not through political office, but through innovation.
 They help companies as reputable as Microsoft.
-The international intervention they even get, Facebook support is one of them, is because of the initial effort they put on ground.
+The international intervention they even get, Facebook support is one of them, is because of the initial effort they put on the ground.
 Every young talented person in Taraba or anywhere in Nigeria has equal opportunity Andela availed themselves nationally and internationally.

 I believe we from Taraba state can learn tremendously from the entrepreneurial trends going on around Kaduna, Abuja, Kano, and what has been happening for decades in Lagos, Port Harcourt and many southern states.
 To start with, we have Arewa Start-Up, an initiative by another young person, I think, from Kebbi state.
 There are Kaduna Start-Up, Niger Start-Up and a host of others.
 It’s high time for Taraba Start-Up to take off?

 I said all these not because I am unaware of the challenges on the ground.
-Besides capacity and capital, there is also a great lack of thriving environment.
+Besides capacity and capital, there is also a significant lack of thriving environment.
 These challenges have been there and will continue to be.
 People breakthrough limitations by insistence and consistency.
-We reach to a goal by rising up to every obstacle against our way in a dynamic, positive way.
+We reach a goal by rising up to every obstacle against our way in a dynamic, positive way.
 Our broken system cannot take us anywhere when we too relent so much on our minimal effort.

 I hope Taraba state young people will understand that I’m one of them who is not looking for a fight but a path that can prepare us together for the responsibilities that lie ahead.
 In our time, we will not be building classrooms with woods and iron sheets.
 We will be constructing them with PHP, Html and Java.
 We will not be saving money in abandoned mansions and overhead reservoirs.
 We will be operating a cashless economy.
 These are just examples of the very basic things we must achieve to get Taraba compete with other states in the country.